 NAPG’s WindRose subsidiary was formed to create, own and operate commercial-scale wind projects, principally in the western and mid-western portions of North America.
 WindRose currently is acquiring rights and gathering data to support installation of wind turbines on land through which NAPG-related interconnection and transmission lines will pass.

-Targeting over 200,000 acres of wind rights/land ownership, NAPG’s focus is in those areas where new wind turbine installations will have ability to access planned transmission expansion.
-Present efforts include Wyoming, Montana, and the Dakotas.
+Targeting over 200,000 acres of wind rights/land ownership by 2011, NAPG’s focus is in those areas where new wind turbine installations will have ability to access planned transmission expansion.
+Present efforts include Wyoming, eastern Colorado and Montana, and the Dakotas.
 NAPG’s WindRose projects #1 - #14 at 150 MW each are pre-certified by the California Energy Commission as meeting the California Renewable Portfolio Standard.

 Wind energy provides an opportunity for NAPG to invest in the ranching, farming and other rural communities in which it does business.